What a waste!

 The media attention has been interesting to follow, though.
 Every newspaper wanted to have a piece about the subject.
 And they really published a lot.
 Everyone became a food security expert, from restaurant critics, to balcony gardeners and other economy reporters.
 Depending on the sources they wanted to use, the sponsors, and of course their paying audience, everybody could find about anything and everything about the subject.
 Some made a bit of sense, but many reports were sadly erroneous.

 For some pundit, we are just one bad harvest away from a global food crisis.
-That was true 10,000 years ago, that was true just before the Irish famine, and it will be true as long as farmers do not control on the weather.
+That was true 10,000 years ago, that was true just before the Irish famine, and it will be true as long as farmers do not control the weather.
 Is that worth receiving coverage?
 For many, it has been an opportunity to push their respective agendas.
 For some, the only way is high-tech big agriculture.
 Hmm is that so?
 For others, only small-scale organic farming will save us.
 Hmm again.
 For others, eating meat is responsible for all the problems.
 Did I say hmmm already?

-In this frenzy of food apocalypse reporting, I simply have not seen one article dedicated to food waste, just I have not seen any sensible research about how the price of commodities is set, either.
+In this frenzy of food apocalypse reporting, I simply have not seen one article dedicated to food waste, just like I have not seen any sensible research about how the price of commodities is set, either.
 When the total market for financial derivatives is US$ 600 trillion, while the world GDP is only US$ 60 trillion, something is a little out of balance, would not you think?
 The daily trading volumes of commodities largely exceeds the actual physical daily consumption of these commodities.
 Are all the traders only adding costs in the food chain?

 However, let’s come back to the waste part.
 What the math I presented at the beginning of this article shows, is that the future is not so much about producing more, but about producing better and smarter, consuming better and smarter, and organizing the supply chain more effectively to ensure that food indeed reaches consumers.